anichichi/EPAM-TASK1-CAR/README.md

 ## Description

-Proceed to `LinearCalculation` class and implement two methods:
+Proceed to `LinearCalculation` class and implement method:
 - `public static double findCarsDistance(double car1Speed, double car2Speed, double initialDistance, double time)` \
   The speed of the first car is V1 km/h, the speed of the second car is V2 km/h, the distance between them is S km.